kchapelier/node-datafilter/README.md

 ### dataFilter.first(dataset, [polarity = DataFilter.WHITELIST]);

-Apply the conditions of the filter on a collection of objects and returns the first matching element, if any.
-Returns null otherwise.
+Apply the conditions of the filter on a collection of objects and return the first matching element, if any.
+Return null otherwise.

 Options :